What would the world be like if it were ruled by the Female? Author, Gregory Patrick Travers answers those questions in this future fiction thriller.

 At that moment the sound of approaching sirens became louder until the shrill pitch of the alarms and the harsh flash of red and blue surrounded the house.
-Then, a voice came over the loudspeaker.
+Then a voice came over a loudspeaker.

 “This is the General,” said the voice.
 “You are surrounded.
 Come out with your hands exposed and no one will be hurt.
 Our Sisters are armed with a Serum dose of fatal concentration.
 You have three minutes to comply.”

 FF turned to Blue and saw the fear on his face.
 It reminded him of the fear he felt on the night the General came for him and Dr.Penn.
 It was all happening again.

 “But how?” asked Natalie.
 “How did they find us?”

 “It was me,” said Denise.
 They were the first words she had spoken since she had joined them back downstairs.